scarruthers/freecodecamp/README.md

 # freecodecamp
-My progress and solutins to challanges on freecodecamp.org.
+My progress and some solutions to challanges on freecodecamp.org.